sunpho84/SUNphi/README.md

 ### Why a new independent library for Lattice QCD (and beyond)

-- We can shape it for other precise needs
+- We can shape it for other precise needs.

-- We know what we implement (and we can trust it... maybe)
+- We know what we implement (and we can trust it... maybe).

-- Consolidate experience with other past libraries, avoiding some now-recognized pitfalls
+- Consolidate experience with other past libraries, avoiding some now-recognized pitfalls.

-- Use a modern programming language allows for further future developments, and simplify mainteinment (provided that good practice is adopted while developing it, and a lot of effort is dedicated in documenting)
+- Use a modern programming language allows for further future developments, and simplify mainteinment (provided that good practice is adopted while developing it, and a lot of effort is dedicated in documenting).

 - We have onsiderable workforce amount availbale if we gather the force currently involved in